Arizona Game & Fish Department Helping Wildlife That Go Moo

 Mesquite trees are often labeled as “invasive” and targeted for removal in rancher-friendly projects.
 But that’s a pejorative adjective that denigrates their role as a keystone plant in the desert Southwest.
 Mesquite bosques (forests) are an important and endangered riparian habitat in Southwestern desert bottomlands.
 And research has shown that desert plant species (Tiedemann 2004), and wildlife species (Germano 1983), including mule deer, are more numerous in areas with mesquite trees.

-Response of Selected Wildlife Species to the Removal of Mesquite from Desert GrasslandAt higher elevations, juniper trees were the target of these vegetation manipulation projects.
-They also provided more forage for cattle, while elk are usually the local big game species that benefited from them.
+Response of Selected Wildlife Species to the Removal of Mesquite from Desert GrasslandAt higher elevations, juniper trees are the target of these vegetation manipulation projects, and elk are usually the local big game species they are intended to benefit.

 Landowner Relations & Habitat Enhancement Program